How to Install Arch Linux

 Set the Hostname File

-1. Create a hostname file and add your hostname to it by running the following hostname command:
+1. Create a hostname file and add your hostname with the following syntax:

 echo [your_hostname] > /etc/hostname

-2. Then, create a hosts file via touch command:
+2. Create a hosts file via touch command:

 touch /etc/hosts